 The Texas Historical Commission has revised the Rules of Practice and Procedure for the Antiquities Code of Texas, which govern project review and issuance of permits under the Antiquities Code.
-We encourage archeologists, architects, and state and local governments to review the new rules, published in the May 17 issue of the Texas Register and in the Texas Administrative Code.
+We encourage archeologists, architects, and state and local governments to review the review the current Chapter 26 rules.
 Changes include reorganization into subchapters for archeology and for historic buildings and structures, as well as amending the designation name from State Archeological Landmark to State Antiquities Landmark.
 Questions regarding the rules may be sent to Mark Denton for archeology and Elizabeth Brummett for buildings and structures.

 Political Subdivisions of the State

-Counties, municipalities, and other local government agencies must notify the THC prior to commencing any project on public land that will involve five or more acres of ground disturbance; 5,000 or more cubic yards of earth moving; will occur in a historic district; or will affect a recorded archeological site.
+Counties, municipalities, and other local government agencies must notify the THC prior to commencing any project on public land that will involve five or more acres of ground disturbance; 5,000 or more cubic yards of earth moving; will occur in a historic district or other designated historic site; or will affect a recorded archeological site.
 THC staff will review the project within 30 days of receipt of the notification and may issue recommendations regarding the project or require an antiquities permit for archeological studies prior to construction.
 Regardless of the size of a development project on public land, if historic or archeological sites are encountered, the land-owning agency should stop work in those areas and notify the THC.

 State agencies, including public universities, must notify the THC prior to breaking ground on public land.
 The ground-disturbance thresholds listed above are not applicable, and smaller projects will also require notification.
 THC staff will review the project within 30 days of receipt of the notification and may require an antiquities permit for archeological studies prior to construction.